swapnilxi/FeedbackHub/README.md

 # FeedbackHub
-A feedback web application for Developers and community
+A feedback web application for Developers and community.
+Technologies used : Java
+                    SpringBoot
+                    SpringData Jpa

+  Database used: Mysql